Grey Water Re-Use

-Applications for an Approval to Install must be accompanied by the matters listed in clause 26 of the Local Government (General) Regulation 2005.
+Applications for an Approval to Install must be accompanied by the matters listed in the Local Government (General) Regulation 2021 - NSW Legislation.

 Once satisfactorily installed, an Approval to Operate will be issued for a limited period, depending on the risk factors associated with the system.